Posts Tagged ‘typography’

 Forty years back (in the Life on Mars era) the fashionable aesthetic is an informal, natural look.
 There is lingering hippy talk of ‘getting back to nature’.
 These are lean years for the high street hairdresser, ‘male grooming’ is a laughable concept and clothes are mostly cheap and nasty or homemade.
 Design is still a cottage industry but it is looking to the future: Michael English’s Hyper-real airbrush illustrations seem new and extraordinary.
 Robert Moog’s synthesizer is the future of music (although he hasn’t yet worked out how to keep it in tune)…

 March 2010, Farringdon.
 I’m in a tube carriage near an extraordinary-looking young woman who appears in no way real.
-Her hair, nails, makeup seem somehow beyond human and her high brow and flawless surface reminds me of the actor/digital hybrid the Red Queen from Tim Burton’s Alice in Wonderland.
-Blankly shiny, expressionlessly ‘perfect’, she is the HD-ready paradigm of modern beauty.
+Her hair, nails, makeup seem somehow beyond human and her high brow and flawless surface reminds me of the actor/digital hybrid as the Red Queen from Tim Burton’s Alice in Wonderland.
+Blankly shiny, expressionlessly ‘perfect’, she is the HD-ready paradigm of contemporary beauty.
 Music seeping from headphones is also soullessly bright, sampled, virtual, autotuned.
 All of this is in sharp contrast to the immediate noise and grubby texture of London, where illustrators, designers and musicians, bored with software slickness are increasingly going ‘wonky’ (surely the most irritating/overused phrase of 2009), working with the look and feel of handwork, crafts, ‘outsider art’ and forgotten technologies to rediscover ‘charm’….